 On December 17, 2014, FFI approved the changes in the Third Amended Manual on Corporate Governance pursuant to SEC Memorandum Circular No. 9, Series of 2014.
-FFI is currently updating its Manual on Corporate Governance in accordance with SEC Memorandum Circular No. 19 Series of 2016.
+On April 7, 2017, FFI has approved its Fourth Amended Manual on Corporate Governance in accordance with SEC Memorandum Circular No. 19 Series of 2016.